animatable-js/animatable_js/README.md

   console.log(deltaElpased);
 });

-// Clean up or dispose all related to this ticker tasks in memory. activeTicker.dispose();
+// Dispose or clean up all relevant tasks and instances on memory. activeTicker.dispose();
 ```